 Your brand reputation

 Now, put the factors mentioned above together, classify the data collected, and make a detailed analysis of your brand’s online reputation.
+Speaking about classifying collected data, consider the latest trends in the global data mining software market because this way, businesses can make informed decisions.

 You can also use tools to automate this process, for example: